avery-gfs/Game-Design-and-Development/02-foundations/README.md

 ## Problems

-Make a game with two sprites that each move in 2 dimensions.
+**Two Sprites:** Make a game with two sprites that each move in 2 dimensions.
 One sprite is controlled with the arrows keys, the other with WASD.

-Make a game with a sprite that falls under the force of gravity and stops at the bottom of the screen.
+**Gravity:** Make a game with a sprite that falls under the force of gravity and stops at the bottom of the screen.
 Make the up arrow jump the sprite.

-Make a sprite that follows the mouse with "elastic" motion.
+**Elastic:** Make a sprite that follows the mouse with "elastic" motion.

-Make an AI character that chases the player sprite in two dimensions.

-Make a particle simulation of balls bouncing off the walls and each other.

-Make a player that moves laterally and catches falling objects, with a counter.
+**Catch:** Make a player that moves laterally and catches falling objects, with a counter.

-Make a planetary system gravity simulator.

-Make a projectile simulator.
+**Projectile:** Make a projectile simulator.

-Make an image matching memory game.

-Make "asteroids".
+**Asteriods:** Make "asteroids".